pnwairfire/bluesky/README.md

     the private key path for Vagrant is setup properly as well.

-If it does, add your key to the vagrant user's authorized_keys file and then try provisioning again
+If it does, add your key to the vagrant user's authorized_keys file and then try provisioning again.
+Note that the default password for the 'vagrant' user is 'vagrant'.
+You'll need since your key isn't yet in authorized_keys.

     vagrant ssh
     echo your_public_key >> .ssh/authorized_keys
     exit
     vagrant provision

+If the provisioning fails to install bsp with an error related to lxml, ssh into the box, manually reinstall the xml libs, and try installing bsp:

+    vagrant ssh
+    sudo apt-get  install libxml2-dev libxslt1-dev
+    sudo pip install --no-binary gdal --trusted-host pypi.smoke.airfire.org -i http://pypi.smoke.airfire.org/simple bluesky

 #### ssh / scp

-You can also ssh/scp to the vm.
+Besides using ```vagrant ssh```, You can ssh/scp directly to the vm.
 The host and port depend on what's in the Vagrantfile and what the provider (VirtualBox, VMWare, etc) overrides.
 You'll see the ssh address when you execute 'vagrant up'.
 It will look like the following in the output:

     default: SSH address: 127.0.0.1:2222

-The default password for the 'vagrant' user is 'vagrant'.

 #### Running bsp on vagrant vm

-Once ssh'd into the machine, clone the bluesky repo or pip install it, as described above.
-For example, using pip, and assuming host 127.0.0.1 and port 2222

-# TODO: add notes about installing gdal manually
+Now you're ready to run bsp:

     vagrant ssh
-    pyenv install 2.7.8
-    pyenv virtualenv 2.7.8 bluesky-2.7.8
-    pyenv global bluesky-2.7.8
-    pip install ipython

-    sudo pip install --no-binary gdal --trusted-host pypi.smoke.airfire.org -i http://pypi.smoke.airfire.org/simple bluesky echo '{
+    echo '{
         "fires": [
             {